telefonicaid/fiware-IoTAgent-Cplusplus/doc/modules.md

 As MQTT works over TCP, there is no curl command to test it.
-However, anyone could use <a href=http://mosquitto.org>Mosquitto</a> implemenation to test it.
+However, anyone could use <a href=http://mosquitto.org>Mosquitto</a> implemenation to test it (it requires bulding it).
 It comes with both clients: publisher and subscriber, so once a service is provisioned, you can issue the following commands to test that is working:

 For subscribing to topics coming to your recently provisioned device (replace api-key and device-id with actual ids).
 "Server.name" is the IP or hostname where the broker is (typically is the same as IotAgent's)
 ```